 - AIDS Shelter Coalition of Manitoba (1991- 2004), which emphasized advocacy and support related to the social determinants of health: housing, income security and social justice.
 ASCM successfully completed Artemis Housing Co-operative, a resident-managed housing co-operative for individuals living with HIV.

 - Manitoba Aboriginal AIDS Task Force (1993-2001), which led the response to HIV’s impact on Aboriginal Peoples of Manitoba including the introduction of indigenous teachings into prevention and care models, cultural safety and social justice.
-MAATF’s Four Doorways Project was a ground breaking educational tool which continues to influence HIV education to this day.
+MAATF’s Four Doorways Project was a groundbreaking educational tool that continues to influence HIV education to this day.

 In 1998, the four ASO partners followed through on their commitments, forming the AIDS Services Planning Committee.
 The Committee began to develop joint programs and services and collaborated on a joint-strategic planning process (Phase II), which included a comprehensive community consultation.
 Committee Membership included representatives of each ASO, community members, as well as representatives of the emerging Winnipeg regionalization process (WCA), Manitoba Health and the Public Health Agency of Canada (PHAC).
 This initiative was co-funded by Manitoba Health and PHAC’s AIDS Community Action Program (ACAP).
 Approximately 345 individuals were consulted during this process, including 58 people living with HIV.